QuickBooks Blog

 • Helpful information or resources related to your business and industry

-By keeping in touch, you’ll build a community of people who are invested in the success of your business.
+Consistent engagement turns backers into stakeholders who are personally invested in your long-term success.
 These people can also double as potential repeat backers if you ever need to crowdfund again.

 What are your funding options?

 Crowdfunding can help you secure the capital you need while simultaneously fostering a connection with supporters.
-With that said, crowdfunding is by no means a quick and easy way to get funding for your business
+With that said, it's by no means a quick and easy way to get funding for your business

 Recommended for you